slusarz/dovecot-fts-flatcurve/README.md

 		    (integer; DEFAULT: 50)
  - `debug` - if set, outputs debugging information (at INFO level) (boolean; DEFAULT: off)
- - `no_position` - if set, does not generate positional data (greatly reduces xapian storage, but does not allow phrase searching) (boolean; DEFAULT: off)
+ - `no_position` - Do not generate positional data (greatly reduces xapian storage, but does not allow phrase searching) (boolean; DEFAULT: off)